bjucps/cps110-thinkcspy/_sources/02-PythonFundamentals/Variables.rst

 Variables
 ---------

 One of the most powerful features of a programming language is the ability to manipulate variables.
 A **variable** is a name that refers to a value.
+Programmers create variables to hold values in memory, so that the values can be manipulated by the program to produce the desired computations.
 In this section, you will learn how to create variables and use them to write programs that do useful work.

 Assignment Statement
 ^^^^^^^^^^^^^^^^^^^^